 For media workers who weren't covered by this measure, the Electronic Media Council conducted a tender for the payment of aid for part-time media workers.

-The Ministry of Culture made a Decision to support part-time media workers whose cooperation was canceled due to the COVID-19 epidemic.
+The Ministry made a Decision to support part-time media workers whose cooperation was canceled due to the COVID-19 epidemic.

-In parallel with the measures taken to assist artists, the Ministry of Culture continued to publish and conduct public calls and tenders through which certain sectors are additionally co-financed or responding to identified shortcomings and needs in the field of culture: Public call for purchase of books for public libraries, Public call for encouraging musical creations, and currently the evaluation of the Public Call for proposals for programs that enable access to cultural content for persons with disabilities and children and youth with developmental disabilities is being made.
+In parallel with the measures taken to assist artists, the Ministry continued to publish and conduct public calls and tenders through which certain sectors are additionally co-financed or responding to identified shortcomings and needs in the field of culture: Public call for purchase of books for public libraries, Public call for encouraging musical creations, Public call for support of literary production in 2021, Public call for support of production in visual arts, and Public Call for proposals for programs that enable access to cultural content for persons with disabilities and children and youth with developmental disabilities.

 THE SECOND PACKAGE OF MEASURES AIMED TO ENCOURAGE AND RESTART CULTURAL LIFE AS WELL AS THE PRODUCTION AND DISTRIBUTION OF CULTURAL AND ARTISTIC CONTENT